Transfer-re/Azgaar_Minecraft_Converter/README.md

 ---

-I would highly recommend installing william wythers overhauled overworld as well https://modrinth.com/mod/wwoo/as it introduces better biome blending/shading and good looking sub biomes as well, using this generation mod without it makes the biomes look off.
+I would highly recommend installing william wythers overhauled overworld as well https://modrinth.com/mod/wwoo/ as it introduces better biome blending/shading and good looking sub biomes as well, using this generation mod without it makes the biomes look off.
 Even if you use both the game stays perfectly vanilla block and item wise.
 ## Quickstart: play on your FMG map

 ### 1) Export your map from FMG